-(2) The cash incentive component represents the cash bonus due under the fiscal year 2018 AIP.

-(3) Reflects acceleration of outstanding equity awards, including pro-rata vesting under the fiscal year 2017 Long-Term Incentive Plan as of June 29, 2018, with final determination to be made by the Compensation Committee.

-(4) The insurance benefit provided is paid directly to the insurer benefit provider and includes amounts for COBRA.

-(5) The estimated dollar amounts for outplacement services would be paid directly to an outplacement provider selected by us.

-(6) Mr. Marimon's employment with the Company ended on July 6, 2018.
+- (2) The cash incentive component represents the cash bonus due under the fiscal year 2019 AIP if performance criteria are met.
+No cash bonus was earned for fiscal 2019. - (3) Reflects acceleration of outstanding equity awards, including pro-rata vesting under the fiscal year 2017 Long-Term Incentive Plan as of June 28, 2019, with final determination to be made by the Compensation Committee. - (4) The insurance benefit provided is paid directly to the insurer benefit provider and includes amounts for COBRA. - (5) The estimated dollar amounts for outplacement services would be paid directly to an outplacement provider selected by us. - (6) Mr. Pangia's employment with the Company ended on September 18, 2019. - (7) Mr. Stumpe was not included in the above table as his employment with the Company ended on June 28, 2019.